jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Note that since the `++` is in postfix position (after `i`) the number will be printed first and **then** incremented.
 If the operator was in prefix position (before `i`), the number would be incremented first and then printed.

-If you want to stop processing the current iteration of a loop but you don't want to terminate the loop entirely, use a `continue` statement:
+If you want to stop processing the current iteration of a loop but you don't want to terminate the loop entirely, use a `continue` statement.
+Create a new file `add_evens_while.js`:

 ```js
 /**